Study Abroad

 Satisfy the Core Requirement Abroad

 It is frequently possible to satisfy a core requirement in philosophy during study abroad.
 However, the Philosophy Department needs specific information in order to determine whether a course at a given institution can count toward your core requirement.
 Your proposal for credit should include: name of accredited school offering the course and the department where it is offered; the number of credits the course is worth; evidence that the instructor has a Ph.D. in Philosophy; and the course description and/or syllabus including required readings.
 This information is usually available to students prior to going abroad and thus should be approved before going abroad.
 On occasion, detailed information is not available until actually abroad.
-Nevertheless, students typically have access to e-mail and fax machines overseas and are thus able to send information necessary to obtain credit towards a Georgetown degree.
+In that case, the information should be provided as soon as it is available.

 Students who wish to have courses taken abroad count towards the core requirement should receive approval from the Department before departure.
 The Department will not waive any core requirements on the basis of mistakes made by insufficient preparation and counseling before going abroad.